 The Board approved the amendment and restatement of the First Amendment and Restatement of the Original Equity Incentive Plan on June 15, 2022, subject to the approval of Class A stockholders (the "Second Amendment and Restatement").
-The Second Amendment and Restatement was approved by Class A stockholders on August 4, 2022 and increased the number of shares available for issuance under the 2019 Equity Incentive Plan by 785,000 to an aggregate total of 1,100,000 shares of Class A Common Stock.
+The Second Amendment and Restatement was approved by Class A stockholders on August 4, 2022 and increased the number of shares available for issuance under the 2019 Equity Incentive Plan by 7,137 to an aggregate total of 10,000 shares of Class A Common Stock.
+The Third Amendment and Restatement was approved by Class A stockholders on August 4, 2022, and increased the number of shares available for issuance under the 2019 Equity Incentive Plan by 19,078 to an aggregate total of 29,078 shares of Class A Common Stock.

-Due to the low per-share price of our Class A Common Stock during the past year, we have issued awards of Class A Common Stock under the 2019 Equity Incentive Plan at a rate in excess of what was anticipated when the Board requested shareholders approve an increase in the aggregate number of shares available for issuance under the 2019 Equity Incentive Plan last year.
+Due to issuance of our Class A Common Stock during the past two years, at a rate in excess of what was anticipated when the Board requested shareholders approve an increase in the aggregate number of shares available for issuance under the 2019 Equity Incentive Plan last year.
 In order to continue to recruit and retain the quality directors, officers, employees and service providers needed to move the Company's business forward, the Board approved the additional share authority requested under the Third Amendment and Restatement and recommends that Class A stockholders vote in favor of this proposal.

-During the period commencing upon the completion of our initial public offering on April 17, 2019 through , 2023 an aggregate of shares of Class A Common Stock were granted and remain outstanding under the 2019 Equity Incentive Plan, after giving effect to forfeitures of shares to the Company.
-Accordingly, as of the date of this Proxy Statement, only shares of Class A Common Stock are available for future issuance under the 2019 Equity Incentive Plan.
+During the period commencing upon the completion of our initial public offering on April 17, 2019 through April 26, 2023 an aggregate of 338 shares of Class A Common Stock were granted and remain outstanding under the 2019 Equity Incentive Plan, after giving effect to forfeitures of shares to the Company.
+Accordingly, as of the date of this Proxy Statement, only 28,740 shares of Class A Common Stock are available for future issuance under the 2019 Equity Incentive Plan.